pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.33 (not yet released)
+- bugfix: VSR (Vertical Speed Required) field was set to VS instead of VSR
 - bugfix: procedure map legs not well displayed when OBS is active
+- Added VS as a field
 ## V 1.0.32
 - bugfix OBS angle selection
 ## V 1.0.31